Particle variational message passing

 Figure 1

-Empirical CDFs: Can they be used approximate belief propagation updates, or any other kind of variational message passing algorithm?
+Empirical CDFs: Can they be used to approximate belief propagation updates, or any other kind of variational message passing algorithm?

 This page is about the particle filter analogue, which would use an importance sampling-like update.
 How does that work?
 TBD